We hosted the latest edition of our TenantTalks in-person events on June 1st, 2022, supplying insights on Designing the Workplace of Today.

 - CEO and CFO: making sure stakeholders are aligned with the company’s vision is a terrific way to keep everyone on the same page

-- Diversity and inclusion specialist: this is important in terms of thinking about the things that make a workplace inclusive.
+- Diversity and inclusion specialist: this is important in thinking about what makes a workplace inclusive.

 Q5 What were the biggest learnings and challenges?

-It is obvious that there will be obstacles to overcome when restructuring your workplace, but there will also be many valuable lessons learned.
-Here is what our panelists had to say about their biggest takeaways and roadblocks:
+There will be obstacles to overcome when restructuring your workplace, but there will also be many valuable lessons learned.
+Here is what our panellists had to say about their biggest takeaways and roadblocks:

 “You really must give employees a purpose and it is crucial to train managers on how to use the space and how to communicate in the new environment.”

-An important lesson this process has taught us is to pay a lot of attention to training, communication, and engagement.
+An important lesson this process has taught us is to pay much attention to training, communication, and engagement.

-According to Keri, another issue that arose was that their employees’ expectations kept changing.
-Westland began by moving to a new office, then transitioning to a hybrid work model, and finally learning new programs such as the desk booking app.
+Keri said another issue was that their employees’ expectations kept changing.
+Westland began by moving to a new office, transitioning to a hybrid work model, and learning new programs like the desk booking app.
 Keri describes it as “change after change after change.”
 And, because their expectations were shifting, we needed to be deliberate in our design and have a compelling reason to bring employees to the office.
 We brought on a senior workplace experience manager halfway through the project.
 Keri explained that they could not have done such an excellent job without her help and wished she had joined us sooner.
-A key takeaway from this whole experience and something that I would do differently next time, is to bring her on sooner.
-It was critical for us to have someone who truly owned the employee experience in terms of office design.
+A key takeaway from this whole experience, and something I would do differently next time, is bringing her on sooner.
+We needed to have someone who truly owned the employee experience in terms of office design.

-Q6 What are some of the other key things that were changed as part of onboarding?
+Q6 What are some other vital things that were changed as part of onboarding?

-Carol begins the conversation by saying that Best Buy has implemented an allocation program that directly enhances their employees’ home offices.
-Each person gets two monitors and everything else they need to work effectively from home.
+Carol begins by saying Best Buy has implemented an allocation program that directly enhances their employees’ home offices.
+Everyone gets two monitors and everything else they need to work effectively from home.